IBM/deploy-graph-db-container/README.md

    $ bx plugin install container-service -r Bluemix
    ```

-3. Log in to the Bluemix CLI.
-Enter your Bluemix credentials when prompted.
-    ```
-    $ bx login -a api.ng.bluemix.net
-    $ bx target --cf
-    ```
-    The API endpoint for various Bluemix regions is given below.
-If you have private Docker images that are stored in the container registry of a specific Bluemix region, or Bluemix services instances that you have already created, log in to this region to access your images and Bluemix services.
-The Bluemix region that you log in to also determines the region where you can create your Kubernetes clusters, including the available datacenters.

-    - US South
-        ```
-        bx login -a api.ng.bluemix.net
-        ```
-    - United Kingdom
-        ```
-        bx login -a api.eu-gb.bluemix.net
-        ```
-    - Germany
-        ```
-        bx login -a api.eu-de.bluemix.net
-        ```
-    - Sydney
-        ```
-        bx login -a api.au-syd.bluemix.net
-        ```

-4. Initialize the IBM Bluemix Container Service plugin
-    ```
-    $ bx cs init
-    ```
-    If you want to create a Kubernetes cluster in a region other than the Bluemix region that you selected earlier, specify this region.

-   - US South
-      ```
-      bx cs init --host https://us-south.containers.bluemix.net
-      ```
-   - UK-South
-      ```
-      bx cs init --host https://uk-south.containers.bluemix.net
-      ```
-   - EU-Central
-      ```
-      bx cs init --host https://eu-central.containers.bluemix.net
-      ```
-   - AP-South
-      ```
-      bx cs init --host https://ap-south.containers.bluemix.net
-      ```

-5. Install Kubernetes CLI.
+3. Install Kubernetes CLI.
 This allows you to deploy apps into your Kubernetes clusters and to view a local version of the Kubernetes dashboard.
 The prefix for running commands by using the Kubernetes CLI is `kubectl`.

     Instructions for installing Kubernetes CLI on macOS are given below.
 Please see https://kubernetes.io/docs/tasks/tools/install-kubectl/ for other methods to install `kubectl` and for instructions to install Kubernetes CLI on other platforms.
    *  Download the Kubernetes CLI